GSA/digitalgov.gov/content/news/2022/11/2022-11-25-inclusive-design-patterns-research-report.md

 source: uswds
 date: 2022-11-16 16:28:00 -0500
 title: Inclusive Design Patterns Research Report
 deck: The U.S. Web Design System (USWDS) is excited to provide a new library of guidance and examples focused on key digital interactions — what we call design patterns — that foster effective, inclusive, and equitable digital experiences.
-This report has four sections (Summary, Findings, What's Next, and Get Involved ), and a button that takes you directly to the new Patterns page.
+This online report has four pages; Summary, Findings, What's Next, and Get Involved, and links to the new Patterns section.
-summary: The U.S. Web Design System is excited to provide a new library of guidance and examples focused on key digital interactions — what we call design patterns — that foster effective, inclusive, and equitable digital experiences.
-This report has four sections; Summary, Findings, What's Next, and Get Involved - and a button that takes you directly to the Patterns page.
+summary: The U.S. Web Design System (USWDS) is excited to provide a new library of guidance and examples focused on key digital interactions — what we call design patterns — that foster effective, inclusive, and equitable digital experiences.
+This online report has four pages; Summary, Findings, What's Next, and Get Involved, and links to the new Patterns section.
 # See all topics at https://digital.gov/topics
 topics:
   - uswds